d-beck/shopify-partner-agreement/shopify-partner-terms.md

 5. Payment Gateway Developer represents, warrants, and covenants that, where applicable, it will at all times be certified as compliant with all provisions of the Payment Card Industry Data Security Standard (“PCI-DSS”) or any successor standards or requirements applicable to its performance as a Payment Gateway Developer under this Agreement.
 Payment Gateway Developer will, upon Shopify’s reasonable request, deliver reasonable evidence to Shopify of Payment Gateway Developer’s compliance with PCI-DSS.

+### C.5.
+Additional Terms Applicable to Payments Developers

+#### 1\.
+Payments Applications

+1.  **Designation**.
+From time to time Shopify may allow payment providers to become a Payments Developer and permit them to develop a Payments Application.
+A payment provider can apply to become a Payments Developer through the [Payments Platform Onboarding Form](https://paymentsplatform.splashthat.com/).

+2.  **Approval**.
+All Payments Applications are subject to Shopify's review and approval to ensure compliance with our guidelines, API documentation, and other standards that we deem necessary to protect the integrity of Shopify’s payments ecosystem.
+Shopify has the sole discretion of the approval or denial of any Payments Application.

+3.  **Revenue Share**.
+As part of the Payments Application approval process, all Payments Developers must enter a Revenue Share agreement.

+4.  **Invoicing**.
+Shopify will invoice Payments Developers by the tenth (10) business day following the end of the previous month.
+Payment will be made by Payments Developer to Shopify within thirty (30) days following the date of invoice.

+#### 2\.
+Public Listing

+1. If a Payments Application meets the criteria set out in the [Payments Platform Developer Guidelines](https://shopify.dev/apps/payments) for public listing by Shopify, the Payments Developer may apply to Shopify for a public listing.
+Shopify will review such Payments Applications and depending on a number of factors determined and assessed by Shopify in its sole discretion, including transaction volume and Payments Application adoption rates, Shopify may approve the Payments Application inclusion in Shopify’s public list of [payment gateways](https://www.shopify.com/payment-gateways) and make the Payments Application available to Merchants via Merchants admin.

+2. If a Payments Application is not approved for public listing , the Payments Developer may permit Merchants to install the Payments Application, by providing Merchants with a shareable installation link.

+#### 3\.
+Requirements

+1.  **Use of our API**.
+Payments Developers must only use the Payments Apps APIs as specified in the [Payments Platform Developer Guidelines](https://shopify.dev/apps/payments) and may not use any other Shopify APIs unless granted permission from Shopify.
+Payments Developer acknowledges that Shopify will update the Payments Apps APIs at its discretion.
+It is the Payments Developer’s responsibility to install any updated version of the API as set forth in the [Shopify API Versioning Guidelines](https://shopify.dev/api/usage/versioning).

+2.  **Compliance with Shopify API Terms**.
+Payments Developers must comply with the [Shopify API Terms](https://www.shopify.com/legal/api-terms).
+For the avoidance of doubt, Payments Applications that (a) are available in Shopify’s payments ecosystem, and (b) do not bypass any component of Shopify Checkout other than the collection of payment details and payments processing, do not violate Section 2.3.18 of the Shopify API Terms.

+3.  **Minimum Support Commitment**.
+Payments Application must provide industry standard service levels to merchants.
+The Payments Application must at a minimum be operational and available on a twenty-four hour, seven days a week (24x7) basis at least 99.95% of the time in any measurement period.
+Payments Applications must provide servicing support to all Merchants and are required to provide Shopify with an email address which can be used by Merchants to contact the Payments Application directly for support.
+In the event of outages or issues, payment developers must respond within 2 hours.

+4.  **Adhere to the Payments Platform Developer Guidelines**.
+To help guide you through the development of your Payments Application and to offer the best possible experience for our Merchants, we maintain a list of requirements under [Payments Platform Developer Guidelines](https://shopify.dev/apps/payments) and best practices that Payments Developers must follow.
+Every Payments Developer must adhere to these guidelines and every Payments Application must meet the technical and other specifications that it describes.

+5.  **Sync Data to Shopify**.
+All payments and order data received from transactions processed on the Payments Application must be automatically synced to Shopify as specified in the [Payments Platform Developer Guidelines](https://shopify.dev/apps/payments).

+6.  **New Payments Application Feature Approval**.
+Any updates or changes to an existing Payments Application, including the addition of new product features or new payment methods, must be submitted for review and approval.

+7.  **Merchant Flexibility**.
+Payments Applications must allow for Shopify Merchants to terminate their agreement with the payment provider within 7 days’ notice, without any penalty, fine, or other consequence.

+8.  **Settlements**.
+All Payments Applications must settle transactions for the Merchants within a maximum of 5 days, as outlined in the [Payments Platform Developer Guidelines](https://shopify.dev/apps/payments).

+#### 4\.
+Risk, Fraud & Compliance

+1.  **Maintain a Risk & Fraud Program**.
+Payments Applications are responsible for monitoring and managing risk and fraud.
+If Payments Application is being used by what Shopify deems as an unreasonably high percentage of Merchants who are engaging in fraudulent or high risk behaviour, as determined in Shopify’s sole discretion, Payments Application agrees to collaborate with Shopify to implement and develop preventive measures to mitigate such risk.
+If Payments Application fails to collaborate with Shopify, or fails to take additional steps to reduce risk and fraud in a manner that we deem appropriate, we may take governance action against the Payments Application.

+2.  **Requests for and Sharing of Information**.
+You agree to share certain information about you and your Payments Application with Shopify.
+This includes you sharing information: (i) about transactions for regulatory or compliance purposes in the form and manner set forth in the [Payments Platform Developer Guidelines](https://shopify.dev/apps/payments) or as may be otherwise requested from time to time; (ii) that Shopify deems necessary, in our sole discretion, for the management and maintenance of Shopify’s ecosystem; (iii) that Shopify deems necessary, in our sole discretion, to conduct our risk management process.

+3.  **Compliance with Applicable Laws, Regulations & Standards**.
+Payments Developer must comply with any terms, guidelines or approval processes required pursuant to any card network rules, and applicable laws or regulations.
+Payments Developer represents, warrants, and covenants that, where applicable, it will at all times be certified as compliant with all provisions of the Payment Card Industry Data Security Standard (“PCI-DSS”) or any successor standards or requirements applicable to its performance as a Payments Developer under this Agreement.
+Payments Developer will, upon Shopify’s reasonable request, deliver reasonable evidence to Shopify of Payments Developer’s compliance with PCI-DSS.

+#### 5\.
+Unauthorized & Prohibited Activities

+A Payments Developer and Payments Application will not engage in the activities listed below.

+1.  **Fees**.
+Refer to any fee, expense or other cost as a Shopify fee on its invoices to Merchants, or offer any low promotional or introductory rate without express written disclosure of the offer terms, including, but not limited to, the offer period and the increased Merchant rate following the expiration of the promotional or introductory offer.

+2.  **Share access**.
+Redistribute, share, sell or generate revenue from sharing access with other developers to Payments Platform, without Shopify’s approval.
+The access provided to the Payments Apps APIs is to be used only by the Payments Developer to which access was granted.

+3.  **Manipulate performance**.
+Create fake or fraudulent Merchants, orders or sales in order to portray a higher volume of traffic.

+4.  **Use of vaulted or store credit cards**.
+Store payment credentials for any use other than for the transaction that the credentials were provided and for the transaction and services that Shopify has approved the Payments Application to conduct.

+5.  **Privacy & Data Usage**.
+Use Merchant data in any way that is not explicitly and accurately disclosed to the Merchant.
+Shopify may request and Payments Developer will provide a description of the manner in which Payments Developer collects and uses Merchant data.
+Payments Developer must provide Shopify with any changes or updates to how they collect and use data in connection with their Payments Application.
+Payments Developer acknowledges that Shopify may share a summary of how data is collected and shared by the Payments Application in our communications with Shopify Merchants.

+#### 6\.
+Termination, Suspension and Removal from the Payments Platform

+Shopify may at its sole discretion remove your Payments Application from Shopify’s public list of payment gateways, suspend or terminate your access to the Payments Platform and your participation in Shopify’s payments ecosystem, or take any other action that we deem necessary for the violation of any clause in this Section “Additional Terms Applicable to Payments Developers.”
+For the avoidance of doubt, this Section does not preclude the termination rights set forth in Section 4 “Termination” of this Agreement.

 Part D – Additional Terms Applicable to Shopify Experts, Experts Marketplace, and the Shopify Plus Partner Program
 ------------------------------------------------------------------------------------------------------------------